 Understory diversity is often low in these sites, as high canopy cover and tree density reduce solar incidence at the soil surface.
 Very often the ground is covered in thick litter and duff.
 Some shade tolerant shrub and herb species occur.

 Xeric Modifier Xeric sites are characterized by the presence of shade intolerant/fire tolerant conifer species such as P. ponderosa, P. jeffreyi, and P. lambertiana, as well as the occurrence of varying amounts of more shade tolerant species like A. concolor and C. decurrens Q. kelloggii is locally common.
-The pines normally are prominent on south and west facing slopes, A. concolor and sometimes P. menziesii on north and east slopes, and C. decurrens as a secondary component of all slopes.
+The pines normally are prominent on south and west facing slopes, A. concolor and sometimes P. menziesii on north and east slopes, and C. decurrens as a secondary component on all slopes.
 At lower elevations, Pinus sabiniana, and Quercus chrysolepis may become common associates.
 Understory shrubs include Ceanothus, Arctostaphylos, Chamaebatia, and Artemisia and Purshia in dry, eastern sites.

 Ultramafic Modifier Ultramafic soils, found primarily in the northern mixed conifer zone, support a number of endemic plant species.
 Slowly growing and often stunted P. contorta ssp. murrayana and P. jeffreyi occur in combinations or in nearly pure open stands.
 Other tree associates on ultramafics include P. menziesii, C. decurrens, and Pinus attenuata.
 Hardwoods are usually sparse, but shrubs such as Arctostaphylos, Quercus, Rhamnus, Lithocarpus, Rhododendron, and Ceanothus may occur on these sites.
 Often, a dramatic landscape shift occurs across abrupt discontinuities between ultramafics and other rock types..
 For example, regional stands of dense conifer forests are replaced by stunted and open stands of other conifers, by chaparral or even by barrens on which woody vegetation is absent (“CalVeg Zone 1” 2011).